techintel/ReactCMS/README.md

 ### Installing back-end with Node.js, Express and MongoDB

-The "server" directory contains the source code for your app's backend Express server.<br />
+The "server" directory contains the source code for your app's backend Express server.
-*(You can build your own custom backend server using other programming language if you want.)*

  - First, you must have a `mongod` running version 3.2.x of MongoDB or above.
  - In the "server" directory, run `npm install` to install its dependencies.